 III.
-The Assumption and Rejection of Executory Contracts and Unexpired Leases Should Be Approved
+The Rejection of Executory Contracts and Unexpired Leases Should Be Approved

-90. Section 1123(b)(2) of the Bankruptcy Code allows a plan, subject to section 365 of the Bankruptcy Code, to provide for the assumption, rejection, or assignment of any executory contract or unexpired lease not previously assumed or rejected under section 365 of the Bankruptcy Code.
+89. Section 1123(b)(2) of the Bankruptcy Code allows a plan, subject to section 365 of the Bankruptcy Code, to provide for the assumption, rejection, or assignment of any executory contract or unexpired lease not previously assumed or rejected under section 365 of the Bankruptcy Code.
 11 U.S.C. § 1123(b)(2).
-In accordance with section 1123(b)(2), Article VIII.8.1 of the Plan provides for the rejection of all of the Debtors' Executory Contracts and Unexpired Leases (a) not previously assumed by order of the Bankruptcy Court, (b) not subject to a motion to assume filed on or before the Effective Date, (c) not identified on the Schedule of Assumed Executory Contracts or Unexpired Leases, or (d) that have not expired or terminated pursuant to their terms.
-Further, pursuant to Article VIII.8.1 of the Plan, the Plan Supplement includes a "Schedule of Assumed Executory Contracts and Unexpired Leases" scheduling Executory Contracts and Unexpired Leases to be assumed.
+In accordance with section 1123(b)(2), Article VI of the Alternative Plan provides for the rejection of all of the Debtors' Executory Contracts and Unexpired Leases unless previously assumed by order of the Court pursuant to section 365 of the Bankruptcy Code.
 Accordingly, the rejection of Executory Contracts and Unexpired Leases should be approved.